ash/raku-course/essentials/ranges/excluding-endpoints/index.md

 {% include menu.html %}

 To exclude one of the edges or both of them, modify the range creation operator with the `^` character.
 There are three more operators that can be constructed in such a way.
-In the comment, the nubmers that the range generates are shown:
+The comments list the numbers that the ranges generate.

 ```raku
 1 ..^ 5;  # 1, 2, 3, 4